GithHayden/django-mythware/README.md

 # Mythware

-Mythware is an agile project management software application.

-This is a Raw Dessert Recipes website, built using **Flask**, a Python micro-framework.
-It is a data-driven application, and the target audience is any user who would like to easily access, add new, update and delete recipes.
+Mythware is an agile project management software application, developed using **Django**, a Python web framework.
+The target audience is any user/team who would like to use project management software (application fictious for purpose of this project), to manage projects.
+Mythware provides user authentication, which allows users access to an issues tracker to request free bug fixes or paid upgrades.

 ## UX
 The following section describes the UX process for this project.

 #### UX Process
-1. **Layout** - Reviewed the Code Institute learnings to date and Bootstrap themes to extract design ideas.
+1. **Layout** - Reviewed the Code Institute learnings to date, Bootstrap themes and GitHub to extract design ideas.
 2. **User Stories** - Walked through user stories.
+    1. **Homepage - Header** - As a user, I want to be able to understand the health benefits of raw desserts and the functionality of this website.
-    1. **Navbar - Home** - As a user, I want to be able to understand the health benefits of raw desserts and the functionality of this website.
+    2. **Navbar - Features** - As a user, I want to be able to understand the health benefits of raw desserts and the functionality of this website.
-    2. **Navbar - Recipes** - As a user, I want to be able to easily access, update and delete recipes.
+    2. **Navbar - Pricing** - As a user, I want to be able to easily access, update and delete recipes.
-    3. **Navbar - New Recipes** - As a user, I want to be able to add new recipes, to contribute to the database of recipes, for other users to access.
+    3. **Navbar - Documentation** - As a user, I want to be able to add new recipes, to contribute to the database of recipes, for other users to access.
     4. **Navbar - Contact** - As a user, I want to be able to contact the website developers to offer feedback and suggestions.
-    5. **Footer - Social Links** - As a user, I want to be able to follow Raw Dessert Recipes on social media, to be a part of the raw community and interact with this community online.
+    5. **Navbar - Signup** - As a user, I want to be able to follow Raw Dessert Recipes on social media, to be a part of the raw community and interact with this community online.
+    6. **Navbar - Signin** - As a user, I want to be able to follow Raw Dessert Recipes on social media, to be a part of the raw community and interact with this community online.
+    7. **Navbar - Cart** - As a user, I want to be able to follow Raw Dessert Recipes on social media, to be a part of the raw community and interact with this community online.
+    8. **Navbar - Profile** - As a user, I want to be able to follow Raw Dessert Recipes on social media, to be a part of the raw community and interact with this community online.
+    9. **Navbar - Signout** - As a user, I want to be able to follow Raw Dessert Recipes on social media, to be a part of the raw community and interact with this community online.
+    10. **Navbar - Issues** - As a user, I want to be able to follow Raw Dessert Recipes on social media, to be a part of the raw community and interact with this community online.
+    11. **Navbar - New Issues** - As a user, I want to be able to follow Raw Dessert Recipes on social media, to be a part of the raw community and interact with this community online.
+    12. **Navbar - Issues** - As a user, I want to be able to follow Raw Dessert Recipes on social media, to be a part of the raw community and interact with this community online.
+    13. **Navbar - Issues** - As a user, I want to be able to follow Raw Dessert Recipes on social media, to be a part of the raw community and interact with this community online.
 3. **Wireframe** - Sketched the wireframe on paper, to include the features for each user story.

 ## Features